KATV tower

-In addition to the analog and digital transmitters of its namesake, Little Rock ABC affiliate KATV (channel 7), it also hosted the analog transmitter of KETS (channel 2), the Little Rock flagship station of the Arkansas Educational Television Network.
+In addition to the analog and digital transmitters of its namesake, Little Rock ABC affiliate KATV (channel 7), it also hosted the analog transmitter of KETS (channel 2), the Little Rock flagship station of Arkansas PBS.

 History

 In June 1964, KATV Inc. received approval from the Federal Communications Commission (FCC) to build a broadcast tower at a site 2 mi west-southwest of Redfield.
 The location of the tower was chosen as a compromise between the station and Pine Bluff's city government and chamber of commerce, amid a dispute over an earlier proposal filed with the FCC in 1962 to move KATV's transmitter facilities from its existing 1,010 ft tower near Jefferson to a new 1,794 ft tower atop Shinall Mountain, near Little Rock's Chenal Valley neighborhood (approximately 50 mi northwest of the existing transmitter site), which the FCC denied in January 1964.
 KATV—which was originally assigned to Pine Bluff, where it began operations in December 1954—had been operating a secondary studio in Little Rock (in addition to its original Pine Bluff studio) since 1955 and changed its city of license to Little Rock in 1958; in proposing to relocate its transmitter to neighboring Pulaski County, Pine Bluff city officials had accused KATV management of not complying with a 1961 agreement with the city that conditioned continued service to Pine Bluff (including maintaining transmitter facilities in Jefferson County, referencing the city in station IDs, and continuing public service efforts in the city).

 The tower was activated on September 12, 1965.
 KATV agreed to lease space on the tower to the Arkansas Educational Television Commission (AETC) for a nominal annual fee to house the transmitter of educational station KETS (channel 2).
 KETS began transmitting from the tower when it signed on in April 1966, initially transmitting using equipment borrowed from the former Jefferson tower.
 The tower was considered as a prominent local landmark and served as the approximate halfway marker for travelers driving between Little Rock and Pine Bluff.